denmedius/pyaudisam/README.md

 ### To do list

+* publish also pyaudisam on [Conda Forge](https://conda-forge.org/), probably following [this recipe](https://jacobtomlinson.dev/posts/2020/publishing-open-source-python-packages-on-github-pypi-and-conda-forge/#conda-forge),
 * finish tests automation (move and complete[tests/unintests.ipynb](https://github.com/denmedius/pyaudisam/blob/main/tests/unintests.ipynb) and [tests/valtests.ipynb](https://github.com/denmedius/pyaudisam/blob/main/tests/valtests.ipynb) notebooks code to pytest scripts, after checking the state of this work in progress in tests/\*\_test.py scripts),
-* make pyaudisam work under Linux / Mac OS (all python: OK, but calling MCDS.exe):
+* make pyaudisam work under Linux / macOS (all python: OK, but ... calling MCDS.exe, that runs exclusively under Windows):
   - or: through some kind of external client-server interface to MCDS.exe (that runs only under Windows),
   - or: by porting MCDS to Linux (closed Fortran source, but old, so might be obtained through a polite request to [this Distance Sampling forum](https://groups.google.com/g/distance-sampling) ; BUT, needs an IMSL license, which is horribly expensive).
   - or: by rewriting MCDS from scratch, or by porting the [MRDS Distance package](https://distancesampling.org/) to Python,